-- 4 Developer shall prepare a Monthly Progress Schedule that updates the Project Baseline - 5 Schedule during the D&C Period, commencing after issuance of NTP2, until the closing date for - 6 final payment for NTP2.
-The Monthly Progress Schedule must reflect progress up to the closing - 7 date, forecast finish for in-progress activities and re-forecast early dates for activities planned in - 8 the next update period.
-The Monthly Progress Schedule must include the following: - 9 A. Actual start and finish dates for completed activities; - B. Actual start dates, percentage complete, and remaining duration for activities in progress; - 12 C. All proposed activities, logic, and restraint date revisions required to: - 1.
+- 42 Developer shall prepare a Monthly Progress Schedule that updates the Project Baseline - 43 Schedule during the D&C Period, commencing after issuance of NTP 2, until the closing for final - 44 payment for the Work associated with NTP 2.
+The Monthly Progress Schedule must reflect

+- 1 progress up to the closing date, forecast finish for in-progress activities and re-forecast early - 2 dates for activities planned in the next update period.
+The Monthly Progress Schedule must - 3 include the following:

+- A. Actual start and finish dates for completed activities; - 5 B. Actual start dates, percentage complete, and remaining duration for activities in progress; - C. All proposed activities, logic, and restraint date revisions required to: - 1.
 Implement changes in the Work, - 2.
-Detail all impacts on preexisting activities, sequences and restraint dates, - 3.
+Detail all impacts on preexisting activities, sequences and restraint dates, - 10 3.
 Reflect Developer's current approach for Work remaining, - 4.
-Incorporate any delays that are being negotiated between ADOT and Developer, and - 17 5.
-Reflect "or equal" or substitution proposals. - D. Planned start and finish dates for future activities; and - E. Progress for the current invoice submittal for Project activities. - 20 If Work is performed out of sequence, Developer shall implement logic changes to allow the out- - 21 of-logic sequence Work to proceed.
-Developer shall exclude any revisions for Developer's - 22 convenience when reconciling an extension to a milestone.
-Developer shall document changes, - which must be highlighted or identified, in any Monthly Progress Schedule. - 24 Concurrent with the draft invoice submittal, Developer shall submit the Monthly Progress - 25 Schedule to ADOT for approval in ADOT's good faith discretion, and for discussion at the - progress meeting, as set forth in Section GP 110.06.2 of the TPs and in Section 13.2.2 of the - 27 Agreement.
+Incorporate any delays that are being negotiated between ADOT and Developer, and - 12 5.
+Reflect "or equal" or substitution proposals. - D. Planned start and finish dates for future activities; and - E. Progress for the current invoice submittal for Project activities. - 15 If Work is performed out of sequence, Developer shall implement logic changes to allow the out-16 of-logic sequence Work to proceed.
+Developer shall exclude any revisions for Developer's - 17 convenience when reconciling an extension to a milestone.
+Developer shall document changes, - 18 which must be highlighted or identified, in any Monthly Progress Schedule. - 19 Concurrent with the draft invoice submittal, Developer shall submit the Monthly Progress - 20 Schedule to ADOT for approval in ADOT's good faith discretion, and for discussion at the - 21 progress meeting, as set forth in Section GP 110.06.2 of the TPs and in Section 13.2.2 of the - 22 Agreement.
 Once the Monthly Progress Schedule is accepted by ADOT, Developer shall use - the Monthly Progress Schedule as the basis for the next Monthly Progress Schedule.
-ADOT has - 29 no obligation to approve an invoice payment until ADOT receives an acceptable Monthly - 30 Progress Schedule and all other conditions for approval have been satisfied.
+ADOT has - 24 no obligation to approve payment of an invoice until ADOT receives an acceptable Monthly - 25 Progress Schedule and all other conditions for approval have been satisfied.

-110.06.2.8 Monthly Progress Report
+26 110.06.2.8 Monthly Progress Report

-- 32 Developer shall provide additional, separate, filtered reports of the Project activities and Work - elements based on the Monthly Progress Schedule with the Monthly Progress Report, including - 34 the following: - A. Description of coordination with Utility Companies and accomplishing Utility Work - B. Bar chart schedule sorted by elements indicating the physical status of all activities as of date of the update - 38 C. Graphical report, which compares Developer's progress to planned progress by elements - D. Design Document Submittals for the forthcoming period - 41 E. Tabular report listing all activities with 14 days or less Float - 42 F. 60-day look ahead report identifying all of ADOT and Governmental Approvals required - 43 G. 180-day look ahead bar chart schedule sorted by WBS and activity early start dates
+- Developer shall provide additional, separate, filtered reports of the Project activities and Work elements based on the Monthly Progress Schedule with the Monthly Progress Report, including the following: - A. Description of coordination with Utility Companies and accomplishing Utility Work - B. Bar chart schedule sorted by elements, indicating the physical status of all activities as of date of the update - C. Graphical report, which compares Developer's progress to planned progress by elements - D. Design Document Submittals for the forthcoming period - E. Tabular report listing all activities with 14 days or less Float - 37 F. 60-day look ahead report identifying all of ADOT and Governmental Approvals required - G. 180-day look ahead bar chart schedule sorted by WBS and activity early start dates - H. Critical items graphical report for each Critical Path sorted by activity early start date, including major Work completion, long-term closures of travel lanes beginning and ending, etc. - I. Time-scaled Critical Path network plot indicating the status of all activities as of the date of the update

+1 J. Project

-- 1 H. Critical items graphical report for each Critical Path sorted by activity early start date, 2 including major Work completion, long-term closures of travel lanes beginning and 3 ending, etc. - 4 I. Time-scaled Critical Path network plot indicating the status of all activities as of the date 5 of the update - 6 J. Project - 7 K. ROW acquisition status per parcel - 8 L. Monthly expenditure projects and cash expenditure curves by WBS - 9 M. Discussion of actions/corrections to be taken to achieve Project Baseline Schedule 10 milestones - N. Reporting of Noncompliance Events from the previous month 11 - 12 At the monthly progress meetings, Developer shall submit the Monthly Progress Report to 13 ADOT.
+- 2 K. ROW acquisition status per parcel - 3 L. Monthly expenditure projects and cash expenditure curves by WBS - M. Discussion of actions/corrections to be taken to achieve Project Baseline Schedule milestones - N. Reporting of Noncompliance Events from the previous month - At the monthly progress meetings, Developer shall submit the Monthly Progress Report to ADOT.

-14 110.06.2.9 Look-Ahead Schedule
+9 110.06.2.9 Look-Ahead Schedule